JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7942 days**.

-And here is a just a random fact -  **When Alexander Graham Bell invented the telephone back in 1876, only six phones were sold in the first month.**.
+And here is a just a random fact -  **The mother of famous astronomer Johannes Kepler was accused of being a witch**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)